LiveTyping/CannyViewAnimator/README.md

 ## ViewAnimator
 Includes the following public methods:
 * setDisplayedChildIndex (int inChildIndex) - shows the child by its index in the parent
-* setDisplayedChildId (@IdRes int id) - shows the child in his resID
+* setDisplayedChildId (@IdRes int id) - shows the child in its resID
 * setDisplayedChild (View view) - shows a child on the project
 * getDisplayedChildIndex () - obtain the index of the currently displayed child
 * getDisplayedChild () - obtain the object currently displayed child